Superposition disentanglement of neural representations reveals hidden alignment: Discussion

 Understanding the forces acting on superposition arrangements is another key direction.
 Different superposition arrangements seem to occur in toy models, but it is unclear if this translates to full-scale DNNs or brains.
 A recent study indicates that DNNs and brains possess ``privileged axes'' \cite{khosla2024privileged}, neurons/voxels with similar tuning curves across models or conspecifics.
 As these axes need not be interpretable, it could be that neural networks converge onto similar superposition arrangements.
-Relatedly, it is uncertain that brains exhibit superposition at all, but studies which find interpretable population codes in brain data via dictionary learning \cite{khosla2022highly, klindt2023identifying} offer some encouragement.
-More scrutiny should be devoted to the nature of superposition arrangements, so testing the forces of feature sparsity and task importance on toy models may reveal insights which transfer to real models.
+Relatedly, it is uncertain that brains exhibit superposition at all, but studies which find interpretable population codes in brain data via dictionary learning \cite{khosla2022highly, klindt2023identifying} offer some indications.
+More scrutiny should be devoted to the nature of superposition arrangements; testing the forces of feature sparsity, co-occurrence, and task importance on toy models may reveal insights which transfer to real models.

 Lastly, there is perhaps a positive externality in taking representational alignment over SAE latents.
-Doing so may inject interpretability into alignment research, providing more qualitative information about which representations are shared or not shared between neural networks.
+Doing so may inject interpretability into alignment research, providing a more qualitative understanding of which features drive DNN-brain representational alignment.

-Altogether, this convergence of superposition theory with representational alignment opens new theoretical and empirical frontiers that may fundamentally reshape how we understand and compare neural representations across artificial and biological systems.
+Altogether, this convergence of superposition theory with representational alignment opens new theoretical and empirical frontiers that may significantly alter how we understand and compare neural representations across artificial and biological neural networks.